 Find keywords that are driving traffic to your competitors and optimize your site for them, or buy PPC campaigns for those keywords.
 By doing a little keyword research you can understand what your audiences are searching for and how.
 In a way, keyword research is learning to speak your customers’ language in the context of their needs and desires.
 Inbound Marketing Agents shared a great infographic on the 5 fingers of a keyword placement strategy that will help you pick the right areas on your site to place your target keywords.

 Understand your competitors’ marketing strategy and learn what works.
 There are several reasons why analyzing your competition matters, but in a nutshell competitive analytics puts your own site analytics into context.
 Thus, giving you a clearer understanding of what metrics are important, what strategies are working (for you and your competitors), and allows you to identify and anticipate industry trends.
 All of these angles help inform your overall strategy and allow you to make more knowledgeable business decisions that will positively affect your position in the market.

 Read more about how marketers use Alexa Rank.

 Related feature: Competitive Analysis Tools

 Follow SEO best practices on your website.
 SEO is a very important strategy that deserves a significant amount of your time and attention.
 But SEO is not just about improving the promotion and visibility of your website.
 It’s also about making your site better for your customers who use it to interface with your brand.
 Without a good user experience you have little hope of keeping or converting your customers.

 Related feature: SEO Audit Tool

-There are countless resources for learning about SEO, but Alexa offers a Marketing stack that includes keyword research, competitive intelligence, and web analytics tools as part of our Advanced plan.
+There are countless resources for learning about SEO, but Alexa offers a Marketing Stack that includes keyword research, competitive analysis, and web analytics tools as part of our Advanced plan.
 You’ll get specific instructions on how to improve search engine rankings, usability, page performance, back linking, and more.